vinayakdhage9/Adidas_Sales_Data_Analysis_using_SQL/README.md

 # Adidas_Sales_Data_Analysis_using_SQL

--- What is the average price per unit of products sold?

- select avg(Price_per_Unit) as avg_price from adidas_sales.adidas ;
+1.What is the average price per unit of products sold? select avg(Price_per_Unit) as avg_price from adidas_sales.adidas ;

  -- How many total units were sold select sum(Units_Sold) from adidas_sales.adidas;